 and advance warning of Hurricane Activity.

-On the sixth day of Christmas NASA Earth Science gave to me
+On the seventh day of Christmas NASA Earth Science gave to me seven seas to sail in,

 six non-toxic oysters,